suniyao/personal-website/public/posts/i-know-its-16-but-dont-u-think-91.md

   * lots of love and caring from friends 😭♥️

-    * especially advice from Janet that i should learn how to 立威 (?) 💀 this sounds hard to achieve when you are dealing with a bunch of toxic Chinese intl high school burnt-out students who are all trying to emphasize their portion in the activity 💀 but actually aren’t that skilled in doing actual work[15](https://stepyao.substack.com/p/i-know-its-16-but-dont-u-think-91#footnote-15-158909990) 💀💀💀instead of mit students 🔥🔥🔥 but at least this time i tried to distribute the work down and it was done with reasonable quality comparing to last time!! ig i have more 🔥 kids this time. so i only spent like 2 hours on the disgusting dumb compiling work[16](https://stepyao.substack.com/p/i-know-its-16-but-dont-u-think-91#footnote-16-158909990) (does not include piecewise time of contacting every kid to do their work and tell them how to do their work) and it’s more well-organized than last time which i wasn’t able to sleep until 4am :’)
+    * especially advice from Janet that i should learn how to 立威 (?) 💀 this sounds hard to achieve when you are dealing with a bunch of toxic Chinese intl high school burnt-out students who are all trying to emphasize their portion in the activity 💀 but actually aren’t that skilled in doing actual work[^15] 💀💀💀 instead of mit students 🔥🔥🔥 but at least this time i tried to distribute the work down and it was done with reasonable quality comparing to last time!! ig i have more 🔥 kids this time. so i only spent like 2 hours on the disgusting dumb compiling work[^16] (does not include piecewise time of contacting every kid to do their work and tell them how to do their work) and it’s more well-organized than last time which i wasn’t able to sleep until 4am :’)

       * also its nice that we recruited more people this time so the relative workload put down to every student is simple and maybe thats why they are willing to do it